Luzon: Spanish Colonial Era

 In Spanish times, Luzon became the focal point for trade between the Americas and Asia.
 The Manila Galleons constructed in the Bicol region brought silver mined from Peru and Mexico to Manila.
 The silver was used to purchase Asian commercial goods like Chinese silk, Indian gems and Indonesian spices, which were then exported back to the Americas.
-The Chinese valued Luzon so much, in that when talking about Spain and the Spanish-Americas, they preferred to call it as "Dao Lusong” (Greater Luzon) while the original Luzon was referred to as “Xiao (Small) Lusong” to refer to not only Luzon but the whole Philippines.
+The Chinese valued Luzon so much, in that when talking about Spain and the Spanish-Americas, they preferred to call it as "Dao Lusong" (Greater Luzon) while the original Luzon was referred to as "Xiao (Small) Lusong" to refer to not only Luzon but the whole Philippines.

 Luzon also became a focal point for global migration.
 The walled city of Intramuros was initially founded by 1200 Spanish families.
 The nearby district of Binondo became the center of business and transformed into the world's oldest Chinatown.
 There was also a smaller district reserved for Japanese migrants in Dilao.
 Cavite City also served as the main port for Luzon and many Mexican soldiers and sailors were stationed in the naval garrisons there.
 When the Spanish evacuated from Ternate, Indonesia; they settled the Papuan refugees in Ternate, Cavite which was named after their evacuated homeland.
 After the short British Occupation of Manila, the Indian Sepoy soldiers that mutinied against their British commanders and joined the Spanish, then settled in Cainta, Rizal.

 Newcomers who were impoverished Mexicans and peninsulares were accused of undermining the submission of the natives.
 In 1774, authorities from Bulacan, Tondo, Laguna Bay, and other areas surrounding Manila reported with consternation that discharged soldiers and deserters (from Mexico, Spain and Peru) were providing Indios military training for the weapons that had been disseminated all over the territory during the British war.
 There was also continuous immigration of Tamils and Bengalis into the rural areas of Luzon: Spanish administrators, native nobles, and Chinese businessmen imported them as slave labor during this period.

+In the 1600s, Fr.
+Joaqin Martinez de Zuñiga, conducted a census of the Archdiocese of Manila which held most of Luzon under its spiritual care, and it had the following number of tributes, with each tribute representing a family of 6–7, and he reported 90,243 native Filipino tributes; 10,512 Chinese (Sangley) and mixed Chinese Filipino mestizo tributes; and 10,517 mixed Spanish Filipino mestizo tributes.
+Pure Spaniards are not counted as they are exempt from tribute.
+Out of these, Fr.
+Joaqin Martinez de Zuñiga estimated a total population count exceeding half a million souls.

 People from the Philippines, primarily from Luzon, were recruited by France (then in alliance with Spain), first to defend Indo-Chinese converts to Christianity being persecuted by their native governments.
 Eventually, Filipino mercenaries helped the French conquer Vietnam and Laos and to re-establish Cambodia as a French Protectorate.
 This process culminated in the establishment of French Cochinchina, centered in Saigon.